 Photo Credits: MODIS Satellite Image provided by NASA

 The Station Fire had cost more than $27 million to fight, according to the Los Angeles Times.
 According to a September 3 report from California’s Department of Forestry and Fire Protection, the fire had burned 160,000 acres and had damaged or destroyed more than 70 homes, three commercial properties, and more than 30 outbuildings or other structures.
 Hundreds of commercial properties and thousands of homes remained under threat, but the fire was 38 percent contained on September 4th, 2009.

 Fire and emergency applications are one of the strongest uses for GIS and remote sensing, particularly fire mapping, responding to emergency situations, hazardous fuels reduction, community assistance, firefighting, rehabilitation, and restoration.

-Forest fires have an important influence on the vegetation cover, animals, plants, soil, stream flow, air quality, microclimate, and even general climate.
+Forest fires have an important influence on vegetation cover, animals, plants, soil, streamflow, air quality, microclimate, and even general climate.
 The loss of timber is obvious and so is the damage to life and property.
-The loss of recreation value of the forest and the destruction of wildlife habitat are also consequences of forest fires.
+The loss of recreational value of the forest and the destruction of wildlife habitat are also consequences of forest fires.
 Researchers and scientists have long been trying to predict the behavior of a forest fire.